parthsawant1991/SmartSensor-Ethereum-Smart-Contract/README.md

 # SmartSensor-Ethereum-Smart-Contract

-This project was built usong the Truffle framework.
+This is a Rochester Institute of Technology, DEpartment of Computer Science Capstone Project for the degree requirements of Masters in Computer Science.
+This project was built using the Truffle framework.

+The objective of this project is to develop an IoT solution for S2aaS-Sensor as a Service model on the Ethereum blockchain using smart contracts.

 Files: